 - 1. Chronic tardiness to school

 - 2. Minor harassment (teasing, tormenting, 3rd party)

 - 3. Disrespect toward staff

 - 4. Unacceptable written or spoken language and gestures.

 - 5. Unacceptable actions toward self or others

 - 6. Defacing school property (Defacing school property includes writing on walls, desks, and other school property that CAN be removed by routine cleaning.)

 - 7. Tampering with the emergency call system to the office

 - 8. Failing to serve detention

 - 9. Student-student verbal assault

 - 10. Tampering/unauthorized use of computers, computer equipment and software.

 - 11. Cheating, lying

 - 12. Forgery of parent/guardian's signature

 - 13. Gambling, betting

-- 14. Violation of Chromebook policy
+- 14. Violation of Chromebook policy - 15.
+Excessive Level 1 violations (10 or more)

-First Offense Parent contact by Teacher

-Principal assigns 1 hour detention

-Second Offense Parent Contact by Teacher

-Principal assigns 1 hour detention.

-Referral to Counselor or Child Study Team for review

-Third Offense Parent contact by Teacher and Principal

-Principal assigns two 1 hour detentions and/or alternative consequence at the Principal's discretion.

-Fourth Offense Parent contact by Teacher and Principal

-Principal assigns 1 day of in-school suspension.
+First Offense Parent contact by Teacher Warning by Principal Second Offense Parent Contact by Teacher Principal assigns a Structured Day along with a 1 hour detention with accountability project Referral to Counselor, Child Study Team, or SAP team for review Third Offense Parent contact by Teacher Principal assigns a Structured Day along with a 1 hour detention with accountability project along with the loss of a privilege at the Principal's discretion Fourth Offense Parent contact by Teacher and Principal Principal assigns 1 day of in-school suspension.